 Airbase makes it easy to generate a unique, Visa branded virtual card for each vendor.
 With virtual cards, finance teams can get better visibility, more control, and quicker reconciliation without monthly expense reports or long approval email threads.

 If you’re switching from an existing card program to Airbase’s virtual cards, follow these steps for a seamless transition.

-Make a list of vendors and billing owners
+Make a list of vendors and spend owners

-First, you need to make a list of vendors and billing owners for each service.
+First, you need to make a list of vendors and spend owners for each service.

 - Review past credit card statements or financial records to find vendors that you’re paying on a recurring basis.
 The goal will be to track every subscription on the company’s current corporate cards.

-- Note the billing owner for each subscription (especially if multiple employees are using a single card).
+- Note the spend owner for each subscription (especially if multiple employees are using a single card).
 It will be their responsibility to update the payment information.

 Plan for in-person expenses